Skip to main content

 Solutions:

-• Get webhook secret from Business Dashboard settings
+• Copy the webhook secret from the dashboard settings

-• Calculate signature on raw request body (before parsing)
+• Calculate the signature on the raw request body (before parsing)

 • Use UTF-8 encoding for all strings